 Next.js Integration Guide

-Add bug reporting to your Next.js app.
+Add bug reporting to your Next.js app with server-rendered user pre-fill and secure build-time env inlining.
 Works with App Router, Pages Router, Turbopack, and Next.js 13/14/15+.

 Quick Summary